Skip to content

 Our Selection of Premium Motorcycle Jackets and Vests

-We make leather touring jackets designed for long days in the saddle.
-These are cut with a slight forward lean so you're comfortable when you're actually on the bike, not just standing still in a shop.
-The leather is heavy enough to protect you but doesn't feel like armor.
-Pockets are positioned where your hands actually are when you're riding.
+We make leather touring motorcycle jackets designed for long days in the saddle.
+These are cut with a slight forward lean so you’re comfortable when you’re actually on the bike.

-Our cowhide motorcycle vests give you the protection and look without the weight of a full jacket.
-We see a lot of riders wear them as part of their layering system—armor-ready, versatile enough for temperature changes, and they age beautifully.
-The cowhide develops character as you ride.
+Our premium cowhide motorcycle vests give you the protection and look without the weight of a full jacket — armor-ready, versatile enough for temperature changes, and they age beautifully.

-Classic cruiser jackets, vintage-inspired cuts, modern safety-focused designs—we build different styles because different riders need different things.
-Some want the traditional look.
-Some want technical features.
-Most want both.
+Classic cruiser jackets, vintage-inspired cuts, modern safety-focused designs — we build different styles because different riders need different things.

 Action: Try on multiple styles if you can.
 Your best jacket might not be your first choice.

 Military flight jacket heritage runs deep in American culture.
-We make these jackets with the same attention to detail as the originals, using leather that's built to last and construction that respects what those jackets were designed to do.
+We carry these jackets through Cockpit USA — built with the same attention to detail as the originals, using leather that’s built to last and construction that respects what those jackets were designed to do.
+Browse the full military jacket collection, or read our guide to authentic American flight jackets.

 Action: Military flight jackets need proper leather conditioner.
 Learn how to maintain one before you buy.